Fredrik2002/f1-25-telemetry-application/README.md

 ### <ins>Step 2 : Send datas to the application </ins> <a id="step2"></a>
 Open the F1 Game :
-- ➡️ Go to Settings
+- ➡️ Go to Settings, Telemetry Settings
-- ➡️ Telemetry Settings
 - ➡️ Make sure the port in-game matches the port used by the application (20777 by default)
 - ➡️ **If your game is connected to the same network as your computer running this application**, the easiest way is to enable the <u>UDP Broadcast</u> setting.
 **If not**, you have to enter your public IP address in the <u>IP Address</u> setting.